-Select the PGP Encrypt File trigger action.
+Select the PGP Encrypt File trigger action and then click OK.

 Once the PGP Encrypt File trigger action parameters come up, enter the necessary settings.
 You'll want to specify the file you want to encrypt.
-Just click the browse button and select the file.
+Just click the Browse button and select the file.

 The next parameter you may need to specify is the Destination field.
 This is the path where you want the encrypted file to be placed.
 If you leave the Destination field blank, the encrypted file will be placed in the same directory as the source file but with a .pgp extension added to it.
 So if the filename is "filetoupload.txt", the encrypted file will be "filetoupload.txt.pgp".